EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 If you cannot identify supplementary measures that are good enough to provide such protection, you must not start transferring data to third countries.
 If you transfer data already, you must stop with it immediately.

-5. Take the necessary formal procedural steps.
 Your supplementary measures should supplement the SCCs, the BCRs, or any ad hoc clauses to the Data Processing Agreement.
 Make sure that the supplementary measures and the transfer tool (such as SCCs) do not contradict each other.
 If they do, it means that you do not rely on the transfer tool and you’ll need authorization by the national data protection authority.

-This step is not hard to do, but is highly technical in nature.
+This step is not hard to do but is highly technical in nature.
 Make sure you don’t slip here.
 Be careful with what you write down.

-6. Re-evaluate the protection at appropriate intervals.
 You have to monitor and re-evaluate the legal developments in the third countries where you transfer data.

 EDPB recommends that you at least put in place mechanisms to suspend or end transfers where: